adobe/aio-cli-plugin-aem-rde/README.md

 ```

 > **Note**:
-> If you are planning to work with multiple environments, we highly recommend you to use the flag `-l` or `--local` together with the `config:set` so that you will store the configuration in the local directory (i.e. the config is only effective in the current directory).
+> Working with multiple environments: it is highly recommend to use the flag `-l` or `--local` together with the `config:set` so that the configuration is stored in the local directory (i.e. the config is only effective in the current directory).
 For details on different config locations refer to [aio-lib-core-config's README](https://github.com/adobe/aio-lib-core-config#persistent-file-locations).

-## Configuration for `aio aem rde inspect` commands \*
+### Configuration for `aio aem rde inspect` commands \*

 ⚠️ \* **WARNING**: This is an **experimental feature**!
 It may not work, may not (yet) be available and may be removed without notice. ⚠️

-### Enable `aio aem rde inspect` commands
+#### Enable `aio aem rde inspect` commands

 If you want to enable this experimental feature, run the following command: